adamvlasak/ansible-rockylinux/README.md

-# Linux Work machine
+# Rocky Linux Dev Box

 ## Overview

-This project provisions your Rocky Linux based OS for better user experience.
+This project configures your Rocky Linux based OS for better user experience.
-Optimized for ansible 2.7+

 ## Provisioning via ansible

 This step assumes you have root access, you can SSH to your machine, you know its IP address and it runs Rocky Linux.
-Please copy your id_rsa, id_rsa.pub and create authorized_keys in your /root/.ssh directory.
+Please put your public key to `/root/.ssh/authorized_keys` file.

 ```
 $ git clone git@github.com:adamvlasak/ansible-rockylinux.git